Tailwind: A Practical Framework for Query Accelerators: Drill Down Evaluation

 \subsection{Impact of Writes}

-\thesystem{}'s accelerators may use pre-computed state, which writes can make stale. \thesystem{} is designed for engines running with bulk writes (common in OLAP settings~\cite{olap_survey}).
-After a bulk write, \thesystem{} routes queries to the underlying RDBMS instead of its (now stale) accelerators.
-In the background, it rebuilds the accelerators and then uses them until the next write.
-We leave exploring incremental maintenance~\cite{ivm-zhou07, dbsp-budiu23} for accelerators to future work.

-Here, we study the write frequency's impact on \thesystem{}'s speedups.
+\thesystem{}'s accelerators may use pre-computed state, which writes can make stale. \thesystem{} targets engines running with bulk writes (common in OLAP settings~\cite{olap_survey}).
+After a bulk write, \thesystem{} routes queries to the underlying RDBMS instead of its stale accelerators.
+In the background, it rebuilds the accelerators and uses them until the next write.
+We leave incremental accelerator state maintenance~\cite{ivm-zhou07, dbsp-budiu23} to future work.
+Here, we study how write frequency affects \thesystem{}'s speedups.
 Under this write model, \thesystem{} is beneficial when the time between writes exceeds the rebuild time.
-Using the 10\% budget results in Section~\ref{sec:eval-e2e}, we measure the achieved speedups in a 24-hour period by simulating write frequencies from once a day to once a minute.
-Queries arriving during a rebuild are ran on the RDBMS; queries arriving after a rebuild but before a write are ran using \thesystem{}.
-We assume a cloud setting where we can offload rebuilds onto additional compute, which incurs an additional cost.
+Using the 10\% budget results from \Cref{sec:eval-cs1,sec:eval-cs2}, we measure speedups over a one day period by simulating write frequencies from once a day to once a minute.
+Queries arriving during a rebuild run on the RDBMS; those arriving after a rebuild but before a write use \thesystem{}.
+We assume a cloud setting where rebuilds can be offloaded to additional compute at additional cost.

 Figure~\ref{fig:write-sweep} shows our results.
 The vertical axis is the workload's geomean speedup over all queries.
 The horizontal axis is the build cost, which is the time spent rebuilding the accelerators multiplied by the on-demand EC2~\cite{ec2} price of an equivalent VM performing the rebuilding.
 The labeled points represent different write frequencies (e.g., once every 5 minutes, etc.).
 When the write frequency equals or exceeds the build time, the effective workload speedup is 1.0$\times$ because the rebuild will not keep up with the new writes.